-If we’re honest, are prayers are often centered on requests for favor with agents and publishers.
+If we’re honest, our prayers are often centered on requests for favor with agents and publishers.
 Book contracts, large advances, and strong sales top our lists.
-While these are not bad things to desire, here are some other things we could and should be praying for:
+Although these aren’t bad things to desire, here are some other things we could and should be praying for.

 Our own spiritual growth

-Even though our writing is not about us, we are still part of the process.
+Even though our writing isn’t about us, we’re still part of the process.
 I teach a weekly Bible study class.
 People often express wonder at the amount of preparation required to teach the class.
-But I don’t consider it work because I benefit from my study as much, if not more, than the class members.
-If I’m not growing spiritually, then I can’t be an effective teacher.
+But I don’t consider it work because I benefit from my study as much, if not more, than the class members do.
+If I’m not growing spiritually, I can’t be an effective teacher.
 It’s the same with my writing.
 I can’t draw water from an empty well.
-Whatever we write, let’s pray for the Lord to fill our spiritual wells with His creativity, wisdom, and insight as we grow in our dependence on Him.
+Whatever we write, let’s ask the Lord to fill our spiritual wells with His creativity, wisdom, and insight as we grow in our dependence on Him.

 Our readers’ spiritual growth

 We write our stories, poems, songs, and plays to benefit our readers.
-However, while our target audience may be children, our readers also include their parents, teachers, or other adults.
-It’s often an adult who makes the purchase, and, in the case of younger children, it’s an adult who reads to them.
-Are you praying for lives—both children and adults—to be changed and blessed as they read the words you write?
+However, while our target audience may be children, our readers also include parents, teachers, and other adults.
+It’s often an adult who purchases our works, and in the case of younger children, it’s an adult who reads to them.
+Are you praying that lives—both of children and adults—will be changed and blessed as people read the words you write?

 There’s nothing wrong with praying for commercial success for our writing.
-But something is terribly wrong if that’s our only focus.
-Our heavenly Father is continuously working to conform us to the image of His Son.
+But something’s terribly wrong if that’s our only focus.
+Our heavenly Father continuously works to conform us to the image of His Son.
 If we want to look like Jesus, we need to share His priorities.

 Now it’s your turn.
 What other topics can we pray for in relation to our writing?